 Part of: GS-III-Food Security (PT-MAINS-PERSONALITY TEST)

-The Ministry of Agriculture & Farmers Welfare has launched ‘Kisan Rath’ mobile application (app) to facilitate transportation of foodgrains and perishable during lockdown.
+The Ministry of Agriculture & Farmers Welfare has launched the ‘Kisan Rath’ mobile application (app) to facilitate the transportation of foodgrains and perishable during the lockdown.

 The application has been developed by the National Informatics Centre -NIC (backed by the Ministry of Electronics and Information Technology).